Making an application for MultiProof

 Compliance with Building Code clauses has a table to check whether you have provided enough evidence to demonstrate compliance with the clauses relevant to your design.

-You will need to attach a MultiProof application form to your submission.
+You will need to create a log in MBIE’s Te Pae Portal in order to submit an application for a MultiProof.
 Make sure you answer all of the questions and provide all of the necessary documentation to avoid processing delays.

 Evidence for replication